 special movements.
 Introduced were E. Honda, a sumo wrestler from Japan;

-a USAF Special Forces operative out for
+Guile, a USAF Special Forces operative out for

 revenge for his fallen friend; Chun-Li, a Chinese Interpol officer and martial

-artist; Zangief, a Soviet pro wrestler; and Dhalsim, a yoga master from India.
+artist; Zangief, a Soviet pro wrestler; and Dhalsim, a yoga master from India

-Returning from the first game were Ryu and Ken.
-After defeating the other
+were Ryu and Ken.
+After defeating the other playable characters, the player

-playable characters, the player would continue on to face four CPU-controlled
+would continue on to face four CPU-controlled “Grand Masters.”
+Sagat was

-“Grand Masters.”
-Sagat was included from the previous game and was joined by Blarog,
+included from the previous game and was joined by Blarog, an African-American

-an African-American boxer from the United States; Vega, a pretty-boy Spanish
+boxer from the United States; Vega, a pretty-boy Spanish cage fighter who wears

-cage fighter who wears a mask and uses a claw weapon; and M. Bison, leader of
+a mask and uses a claw weapon; and M. Bison, leader of the criminal

-the criminal organization Shadaloo
+organization Shadaloo

 who wields a power known as “Psycho Power.”
 Originally, Balrog and Bison had each